sdsdsdsrj4rjj/chrome-dino/README.md

 2. This was tested on Google Chromebook (OS Version: 84.0.4147.136) managed by an organization ✔️
 3. This was tested on Google Chromebook (OS Version: 84.0.4147.136) in a managed network ✔️
 4. This was tested on Google Chrome (Version 111.0.5563.64 64BIT) ✔️

-⚠️ Additional information ⚠️
-6. This wasn't tested on Bing ; but should work as this browser supports HTML and JS execution ❎
+5. This wasn't tested on Bing ; but should work as this browser supports HTML and JS execution ⚠️

-7. This wasn't tested on Firefox ; but should work as this browser supports HTML and JS execution ❎
+6. This wasn't tested on Firefox ; but should work as this browser supports HTML and JS execution ⚠️

 # Installation and running
 Follow these steps: